Introduction

 In presence of any of the above problematic cases however it is advisable to switch to Custom Selection mode and manually choose a good neutral LCC point/area.

-This is the default selection. - Custom Selection
+This is the default selection.

+Offers the option of selecting a specific point of the LCC (Ref Point Radius = 0) or a circular averaged area (Ref Point Radius is > 0).
 This kind of selection works best in cases where a significant degradation in a zone of the LCC image is present.
 Just place the reference point/area so that it keeps the degraded zone excluded (see Ref Point (long/short side) (%) and Ref Point Radius (%) below).

 Ref Point (long / short side) (%)